cdcarson/frieda/README.md

 There are three things you can do with the cli.

-### Environment Variables and Settings
+### Settings

-Frieda needs to know several things.

 #### Database URL

 Frieda uses this to connect to your database both via the serverless driver and via mysql2 (to run migrations).

-You can specify it in a `.env` file in your project root directory as either `DATABASE_URL` or `FRIEDA_DATABASE_URL`.
-The latter takes precedence.
-Don't forget to add `.env` to `.gitignore`.
+The format is: `mysql://user:pass@host`.
+If your app uses separate `host`, `user` and `password` variables to connect, you need to add another variable named either `DATABASE_URL` or `FRIEDA_DATABASE_URL`.

+By default, Frieda will look for an `.env` file in the project root directory.
+If your environment variables reside elsewhere, you can specify the path to the file in `.friedarc`.
+The file must be parseable by dotenv.

+If your environment variables

 If the database URL isn't present in `.env`, Frieda will prompt you for it.

-If you are using `host`, `user` and `password` to connect rather than a url, you can easily create the url in the format: `mysql://user:pass@host`
+If you are using `host`, `user` and `password` to connect rather than a url, you can easily create the url in the format:

 #### .friedarc